-Stop by Stroller Rental if you need a stroller, wheelchair, wooden stakes, silver bullets, garlic, or holy water.
+Stop by Stroller Rental if you need a stroller, wheelchair, wooden stakes or holy water.

-Weapons are not allowed in the park so please leave wooden stakes, silver bullets, garlic and holy water at home.
+Weapons are not allowed in the park so please leave silver bullets and garlic at home.
 It will be more fun for you if you are completely defenseless.